tyler-ingebrand/ModularRL/README.md

 Both information hiding and action assumptions can be represented by the following diagram.
 Note the state is transformed by the information hiding function before being passed into the agent.
 The output action is transformed after before being output.

-The update function must also apply both of these functions to an experience before passing them to the update function of the agent.
+The learn function must also apply both of these functions to an experience before passing them to the learn function of the agent.

 ![Internet required to see images](https://github.com/tyler-ingebrand/ModularRL/blob/master/docs/images/Information%20Hiding%20RL%20Diagram.jpg?raw=true)